ajkessel/sit-stand/README.md

 # suggestions/bug reports
 are welcome.

-This has only been tested on Windows 10.
+This has only been tested on Windows 10 and Windows PowerShell 5.1.